-Planning a Future at Masonic Communities Before the Need for Assistance
+Planning a Future at Masonic Homes Kentucky Before the Need for Assistance

 For the last 44 years, the sun has shone brightly on Patricia Shaw Crabb and her husband, Gary and the house in Louisville they called home.
 “We’ve enjoyed our years here, and we had two kids that we raised here,” she said.
 The husband and wife first met in Cincinnati during college, and it didn’t take long before they were dating.
 “He was a fifth-year senior in engineering and I caught him as a freshman,” she laughed.
 The couple married and pursued different careers – Patricia in education, and Gary in engineering before he turned to sales.
 But 12 years ago, Gary, who was known for his attention to detail, started having trouble remembering the smallest details.
 He had developed dementia.

 Things that he normally could do and then could no longer remember how to do resulted in him being frustrated” said Patricia.
 Before long, she found herself worried about her husband’s safety.
 The couple had always been a team, but the dynamics in the relationship had shifted, and Patricia found herself taking control to ensure her husband was taken care of.
 She knew he would need memory care as his condition progressed, and an environment that could

 accommodate his changing needs.
 But she was also committed to staying with Gary and didn’t want to move to a community that would require Gary to move out if Patricia passed away first, or needed to relocate to receive more advanced care.

 Choosing Grove Pointe